apauley/HollingBerries/README.md

     > eg. ocaml/yminsky

-*   If you have multiple solutions in the same language, put a -description after your github username
+*   If you want, put a description after your github username

     > eg. ruby/apauley-functionalruby